mayabenowitz/Origins/README.md

 }
 $$

-to enter a physiological state where your heart rhythm, breathing, and brain waves synchronize into a smooth, harmonious pattern.
+to enter a physiological state where your heart rhythm, breathing, brain waves, and other systems synchronize into a smooth, harmonious pattern.
 The regulated nervous system is not a permanently tranquil nervous system.
 It is one capable of moving adaptively through:

 - activation;
 - grief;